-Since January 1, 1999, AQHA has allowed the use of some medications under a very stringent set of conditions as defined by the addendum to rule 441 of the AQHA Official Handbook.
-Refer to the AQHA Official Handbook for a complete copy of the addendum.
+Since January 1, 1999, AQHA has allowed the use of some medications under a very stringent set of conditions as defined by the addendum to Rule VIO400 of the AQHA Official Handbook of Rules and Regulations.
+Refer to the AQHA Handbook for a complete copy of the addendum.

 No drug listed in Class I or II of ARCI's Uniform Classification Guidelines for Foreign Substances, Revised Edition, February 14, 1995 is ever allowed under any circumstance.
 These drugs are primarily hard narcotics and have no therapeutic use in the horse.

 Administration of substances you have commonly used in the past such as vitamins, minerals, electrolytes, wormers, hormones, etc. do not require a medication report to be filed as long as they contain no forbidden substance.

 Other drugs and medications used for therapeutic purposes may be given under a very stringent set of conditions.
 Part of those conditions are the filing of a medication report and the horse being withdrawn or kept out of competition for a minimum of 24 hours.
 The administration of a conditionally permitted therapeutic medication for the purpose of transport, grooming, training, etc., is not therapeutic under this authorization rule.